coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 });
 ```

-For sync tables with dynamic schemas, you aren't able to define the search function directly on the property itself.
-Instead use the special value `AutocompleteType.Dynamic`, which tells Coda to call the sync table's `autocomplete` function.
-This is a single function that handles the auto-complete for all dynamic properties.
+For sync tables with dynamic schemas, you aren't able to define the options function directly on the property itself.
+Instead use the special value `OptionsType.Dynamic`, which tells Coda to call the sync table's `propertyOptions` function.
+This is a single function that handles the option generating for all dynamic properties.
 It's defined directly on a dynamic sync table, or within the `dynamicOptions` of a regular sync table.
-The function can determine which property to provide autocomplete for by inspecting `context.propertyName`.
+The function can determine which property to provide options for by inspecting `context.propertyName`.

 <!-- TODO: Document exactly what propertyName contains (original, normalized, fromKey). -->